 “There’s no such thing as a great employee who doesn’t care about their work.
 There’s a sense of responsibility and ownership within every project: Make something you’re proud of!” —Rachel Krumwiede, Community Manager

-kids young adults future billionaires show up a bit unsure… They’re excited to be here, but it’s a tad intimidating.
+FOCUS is the first program.
+I’ve already written about what FOCUS is and why we do it, but let me tell you what I’ve seen.
+When the sessions begin the kidsyoung adults future billionaires show up a bit unsure… They’re excited to be here, but it’s a tad intimidating.
 By the end of their time with us, they’ve forged fast friendships with the volunteers who take the time to lead classes, answer questions, and challenge the students’ understanding of what it is a digital agency does.

 PaStars is the other program.
 This one is the closest to my heart.
 Like FOCUS, I’ve already written about what PaStars is, but let me tell you what it does.
 I’ve volunteered for many shifts at the Boys & Girls Club and I look forward to it every week.
 Kids are excited, lined up down the hallway for some pasta.
 We feed them, talk to them, hang out with them, and sometimes help with homework.
 Each week a few of them help serve their peers (our sign-up sheet is loaded with names weeks in advance).
 They have fun.
 We have fun.
 It’s a blessing for all involved.

 Remember: ymarketing pays for all of this.
 They pay for the tangible resources (pens, paper, aprons, etc.) and they foot the bill for their employees to serve the community.
 That’s rare and something to be proud of.